andrasq/node-qmock/Readme.md

 Conditions:

 - `string` - match the full url or the request pathname against the string
-- `RegExp` - match the url or pathname againsdt the regular expression
+- `RegExp` - match the url or pathname against the regular expression
 - `function(req, res)` - use the given function to test whether the route matches

 ### server.before( )